 Legal Services of the Virgin Islands, Inc. (LSVI) began in 1969 under the name, Virgin Islands Community Legal Services, Inc. The incorporators were attorneys Almeric L. Christian, Alphonso A. Christian and Sidney Cohen.
 It began as a part of the Office of Economic Opportunity (OEO) ‘War on Poverty” program.
 This territory-wide agency began with two executive directors.
 Attorney Harry Dreis was the director of the St. Thomas office, which was located at #4 Nye Gade, and Attorney Richard Unruh was the director of the St. Croix office, which was located at #6 Company Street, Christiansted.
 Attorneys Leroy Mercer and Michael S. Federoff were also executive directors during the formative years of the agency.
-The agency was re-incorporated in 1972 under its present name, Legal Services of the Virgin Islands, Inc. Attorneys Jean-Robert Alfred, Brian L. Masony, Ronald W. Belfon, Allison P. Thompson and Mr. Harvey Nielsen (co-acting) have all served as executive directors of the agency.
+The agency was re-incorporated in 1972 under its present name, Legal Services of the Virgin Islands, Inc. Attorneys Jean-Robert Alfred, Brian L. Masony, Ronald W. Belfon, Allison P. Thompson, Mr. Harvey Nielsen (co-acting), and Richard Austin have all served as executive directors of the agency.
 Shelby King Gaddy is the present Executive Director of LSVI.

 LSVI is governed by a Board of Trustees, which includes eligible clients and lawyers.
 The agency has offices on St. Croix and St. Thomas, which serves St. John on an outreach basis.
 The populations served include the elderly, low-income individuals and victims of domestic violence.
 Our program priorities include vital survival areas such as food, housing, safety, employment, and health care.